Canop/broot/documentation.md

 ### `:toggle_sizes`

-Swith between displaying file & directory sizes or not.
+Switch between displaying file & directory sizes or not.

 Sizes are computed in the background, so this doesn't slow your navigation.